w3c/webrtc-encoded-transform/create-encoded-explainer.md

 The approach proposed as a minimum viable API consists of 3 functions:

 * A constructor that takes encoded data + metadata and creates an encoded frame
-* A class that allows enqueing encoded frames into a sender peer connection
+* A class that allows enqueing encoded frames into a sender peer connection and exposing control signals

 ## Relevant other needed changes